<- readRDS("data/tucker2019/mald_1_1.rds")

 and Q97.5

 are the lower and upper limit of the 95% CrI of the posterior distribution of the regression coefficients.
-These are summary measures of (posterior) probability distributions.
-We can quickly plot these with mcmc_dens()
+Let’s plot the posterior distributions of the two coefficients.

 mcmc_dens(rt_bm_1, pars = vars(starts_with("b_")))